Food labels contain a great deal of information on most packaged foods. The FDA has proposed updates to the current Nutrition Facts label.

 The total calories and the calories from fat are listed.
-These numbers will help consumers make decisions about fat intake.
-The list of nutrients (total fat, saturated fat, cholesterol, sodium, total carbohydrate, dietary fiber, sugars, protein) includes those most important to the health of today's consumer.
-The amount, in grams (g) or milligrams (mg), per serving of these nutrients is listed to their immediate right.
+These numbers help consumers make decisions about fat intake.
+The list of nutrients includes total fat, trans fat, saturated fat, cholesterol, sodium, total carbohydrate, dietary fiber, sugars, and protein.
+These nutrients are most important to our health.
+Their amounts are given in grams (g) or milligrams (mg) per serving to the right of the nutrient.

 Vitamins and minerals:

 Only two vitamins (A and C) and two minerals (calcium and iron) are required on the food label.
 But, when vitamins or minerals are added to the food, or when a vitamin or mineral claim is made, those nutrients must be listed on the nutrition label.
 Food companies can voluntarily list other vitamins and minerals in the food.

 The amounts of vitamins and minerals are listed as a Percent Daily Value on the nutrition label.
 The Percent Daily Value for vitamins and minerals gives a general idea of how much of a vitamin or mineral one serving of the food contributes to the total daily requirement.
 For example, if the Percent Daily Value for vitamin C of all the foods you eat in a day adds up to 100%, you are getting the recommended amount of vitamin C.

 The United States government requires food labels on most packaged foods.
 The label offers complete, useful, and accurate nutrition information.
 The government encourages food manufacturers to improve the quality of their products to help us make healthier food choices.
 The consistent format helps you directly compare the nutritional content of various foods.
 Food labels are called "Nutrition Facts."